-Most of us have heard the moniker, “you get what you pay for,” plenty of times.
+Most of us have heard the expression, “You get what you pay for,” plenty of times.
 However, when it comes to your dog’s diet, this becomes a sad truth.
 Companies can charge an incredible premium for foods that fall under a raw diet banner because it requires top-notch ingredients and high-quality production.

 If you believe that feeding your pup a raw diet is the best option for them but don’t have the money to buy each meal, this article is for you!
 We go over what a raw diet is, why it is so expensive, and how to serve it up on a budget.

 What Is a Raw Diet for Your Dog?

 A raw dog food diet is what it sounds like.
 You feed your dog raw food, including meat, bones, vegetables, and fruit, to give them a complete diet.
 It should contain all the nutrients essential for their growth and maintained development.